The American University Library is pleased to provide lifetime borrowing privileges to AU Alumni as well as a host of other services.

 Alumni may use Bender Library until closing, or until midnight when the library is operating 24 hours.
 You are welcome to use all library services on-site, including accessing online journals and databases as well as obtaining professional assistance from reference librarians and subject specialists.
 To use electronic resources and the Internet, you will need to show your Alumni ID or other valid photo ID at the Borrowing Desk for a daily use log-in.
 Other services, such as scanning, printing, and technology check-out are also available on-site.

 Due to licensing issues, the full list of electronic databases available to currently enrolled students is not accessible off-site to alumni.
-However, alums can remotely access these five databases: JSTOR, Academic Search Premier Alumni Edition (an electronic database specifically for alumni), Project Muse, GreenFile (indexing and abstracting resource covering aspects of human impact to the environment), and Current Digest of the Post-Soviet Press.
+However, alums can remotely access these five databases: JSTOR, Academic Search Premier Alumni Edition (an electronic database specifically for alumni), Project Muse, GreenFile (indexing and abstracting resource covering aspects of human impact to the environment), Current Digest of the Post-Soviet Press, Sage Journals, Library Information Science & Technology Abstracts (LISTA), and American Doctoral Dissertations: 1933-1955.